RAS598-2025-S-Team04-v1/RAS598-2025-S-Team04/docs/index.md

 <b> 2. </b> Adaptive Motion Planning: ROS2 will handle trajectory updates dynamically, allowing the robot to adjust its movements based on real-time feedback.<br>

 ### Interfaces for Interaction, Visualization, and Data Storage
-To facilitate monitoring and user interaction, the following interfaces will be developed:
+To facilitate monitoring and user interaction, the following interfaces will be developed: <br><br>
 <b> 1. </b> *Simulation:* Used for real-time visualization of the robot’s workspace under control environment, including object positions, planned trajectories, and motion execution. <br>
 <b> 2. </b> *Web-Based Dashboard:* A user-friendly interface displaying object tracking data, and force gauge readings.  <br>
 <b> 3. </b> *Data Logging System:* All relevant data (object positions, timestamps, drop locations, and trajectory corrections) will be stored in a ROS 2-based database for post-experiment analysis. <br>